MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/5-test-db-operations.md

 Now that the API is running, test the API to see if the operations work as expected.
 The API is configured to use [Swagger](https://swagger.io/) to provide a test UI.
 Swagger is a tool that helps you design, build, document, and consume RESTful web services.

-1. In the output that's from running the app, find the HTTP URL where the app is listening.
+1. In the output that appears after you run the app, find the HTTP URL where the app listens.
 The output looks similar to the following example:

     ```console
     info: Microsoft.Hosting.Lifetime[14]
           Now listening on: http://localhost:5200
     ```

-1. To open the URL, select **Ctrl+Click**.
+1. To open the URL, select <kbd>Ctrl</kbd>+<kbd>click</kbd>.
 The browser opens to the `/` location for the API, which returns the text `Contoso Pizza management API.
 Go to /swagger to open the Swagger test UI.`

 1. In the browser's address bar, add `/swagger` to the end of the URL and select **Enter**.

-## Test operations
+## Test CRUD operations

 In the following steps, you use the Swagger UI to test each of the API's operations the way that a client application would.
 After each operation, inspect the database in SQLite Explorer to see the database changes as they happen.